 Travel backwards and forwards in time with Dominic as he frantically tries to fix things.
 Can he change the past and make his future perfect?
 The show plays at the Edinburgh Fringe and in London schools.
 ‘Funny and clever, this play has lots of big ideas about friendship, making mistakes and, of course, time travel...
 Absolutely brilliant.’
 (Primary Times)

 Tall Stories celebrates its 20th birthday!
 The company moves into shiny new offices alongside hundreds of creative industry companies in London’s historic Somerset House, as Lucy Troy is taken on full time.
-‘The Gruffalo’s Child’ and ‘Future Perfect’ to the Edinburgh Fringe and announces its brand new show, ‘Wilde Creatures’, based on the fairy tales of Oscar Wilde.
+‘The Gruffalo’s Child’ and ‘Future Perfect’ perform at the Edinburgh Fringe and Tall Stories announces its brand new show, ‘Wilde Creatures’, based on the fairy tales of Oscar Wilde.

 29. Wilde Creatures